jhwheeler/portfolio/README.md

 # Portfolio

-A simple site in HTML/SCSS to showcase my work as a web developer.
-Hosted on Zeit.
+A simple site in HTML/SCSS.
+Hosted on Vercel.

 [See it live](https://jacksonholidaywheeler.com)